ugo-nama-kun/approximated_bayes/README.md

 # approximated_bayes
-Examples of Approximated Bayes by Backprop as Personal Training of PyTorch
+Examples of Approximated Bayes by backprop as my personal training for PyTorch